COTEP-DEV/std-nice/README.md

 ### Plugins

-Devutils is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.
+std-nice is currently extended with the following plugins.

 | Plugin | Github |
 | ------ | ------ |